Policies for Issuing Security Warnings

 There are sheets posted around campus with important emergency numbers.
 Please note these postings around campus so that you are able to refer to them in an emergency.
 In addition, all student dormitory rooms and apartments on campus were given sheets with on-campus emergency numbers.
 There are also boxes located in the underground parking structures in case assistance is needed.
 Please use these in an emergency situation only!

 Crisis plans are available in every building at the main desks.
 The building employees should be aware of this plan and be ready to use it in an emergency.
-These guides contain information on handling various crimes, including sexual assault, rap, as well as natural disasters.
+These guides contain information on handling various crimes, including sexual assault, as well as natural disasters.
 Included in these guides is a phone notification tree.
-Please note, in any emergency, the Vice President of Public Relations is the only person authorized to speak to the press.
+Please note, in any emergency, the Executive Director of Marketing & Communication is the only person authorized to speak to the press.